RodrigoSarmento/ros_autonomous_robot/applications/README.md

 ```
 Beings xs and ys double.

-Than makes the robot goes to those positions randomly and saving how many attempts and
+Then makes the robot goes to those positions randomly and saving how many attempts and
-how many succeds and failures at reaching the positions.
+how many succeeds and failures at reaching the positions.